North-East-India-Community/welcome/code-of-conduct.md

-The North Eastern Community intiative and its members, contributors, sponsors, and leaders pledge to make participation in our community a positive, inclusive, and safe experience for all.
+The North-East India Community intiative and its members, contributors, sponsors, and leaders pledge to make participation in our community a positive, inclusive, and safe experience for all.
-We encourages contributions from everyone who shares our goals and wants to participate in a healthy, constructive, and professional manner.
+We encourage contributions from everyone who share our goals and want to participate in a healthy, constructive, and professional manner.

 This code of conduct aims to support a community where all people should feel safe to participate, to introduce new ideas, and to inspire others.
 This includes everyone, regardless of: ability, age, background, body size or type, caste, disability (either visible or invisible), education, ethnicity, family status, gender, gender identity and expression, geographic location, level of experience, marital status, nationality or national origin, native language, personal appearance, race, religion, sexual identity and orientation, socio-economic status, or any other dimension of diversity.

 Openness and respectful collaboration are core values at our community.
 We are committed to being a community that everyone feels good about joining, and we will always work to treat everyone well.
 No matter how you identify yourself or how others perceive you, you are welcome.
 We gain strength from diversity and actively seek participation from those who enhance it.

-These guidelines exist to enable all North Eastern community members to collaborate effectively.
+These guidelines exist to enable all North-East India community members to collaborate effectively.
 As such, this document outlines both expected behavior and behavior that will not be tolerated.

 ## Expected behavior
 We expect our members, contributors, and leaders to: